 Another words, if you evade a police officer in an unmarked car or an officer who is undercover, you should not be convicted of evading a police officer.
 In addition, if you did not intend to flee from the police officer, you should not be convicted of this charge.

-Yet even in these situations, you need an experienced Oakland criminal defense lawyer to expose the holes in the prosecution's case.
-Without aggressive legal representation, you could find yourself facing serious penalties.
+Yet even in these situations, you need an experienced Oakland evading police lawyer to expose the holes in the prosecution's case.
+Without seasoned legal representation, you could find yourself facing serious penalties.

 If you are convicted of evading a police officer, you face the following penalties and consequences:

-If while you were evading a police officer, you caused serious bodily injury or death to another person, you face up to 10 years in California State Prison.
-You could also face manslaughter charges, DUI murder charges and more.
-If while you were evading a police officer, you drove against oncoming traffic on a freeway, you can face enhanced penalties, including up to 3 years in California State Prison.
+If while you were evading a police officer, you caused serious bodily injury or death to another person, you face up to 10 years in a state prison.
+You could also face manslaughter charges, DUI murder charges, and more.
+If while you were evading a police officer, you drove against oncoming traffic on a freeway, you can face enhanced penalties, including up to 3 years in state prison.

 When you are facing criminal charges for evading a police officer, your attorney will attempt to have these charges dismissed by exposing the weaknesses in the prosecution's case.
 Yet there are times when the evidence is stacked against you.
-When this occurs, your Oakland criminal defense lawyer can negotiate a plea bargain for a lesser charge, such as disturbing the peace, speeding, or failure to yield.
+When this occurs, your Oakland evading police lawyer can negotiate a plea bargain for a lesser charge, such as disturbing the peace, speeding, or failure to yield.

-Call us at (510) 907-6600 for a free consultation.
+Call our Oakland evading police lawyers at (510) 907-6600 for a consultation.
 If you are already detained, we are also available for phone consultations and jail interviews.
 We proudly help clients in Oakland, Berkeley, Richmond, Concord, and the surrounding areas!